The Pasadena Convention Center is just 9 miles northeast of downtown Los Angeles. Several airports serve the greater Los Angeles area:

 Route 10 has a stop within 1-3 blocks of both Hotel Constance and Saga Motor Hotel.
 Guests traveling to the Convention Center should depart the bus at Garfield/Colorado Blvd. and walk across Paseo Colorado's courtyard to the Convention Center.

-Guests at the Pasadena Inn should walk north on Arroyo Parkway for three blocks, then east on Green Street for one block to reach the nearest stop.
+Guests at the Pasadena Inn should walk north on Arroyo Parkway for three blocks, then east on Green Street for one block.

 If you are from a country other than the United States, you will need a valid passport or visa to attend the meeting.
 Plan accordingly, visas can take up to three months to obtain.
 The U.S. government is working to expedite visa processing; however, we encourage you to plan ahead to avoid any delays.
 Note: U.S. legislation requires foreign nationals to provide to air carriers a valid U.S. address during their stay prior to departure of their U.S.-bound flight.
 Most airlines require a passport number, as well as a valid U.S. address for the passenger’s stay, at the time of booking.